Converting A Road Bike To A Tri Bike. Should You Do It?

-If you're a triathlete who wants to take your performance to the next level without making the large investment in a new Triathlon bike, you may be wondering how to convert your road bike into a triathlon bike.
-This can be a great way to optimize your bike for the specific demands of triathlon racing, and gain a competitive edge.
+If you’re a triathlete who wants to take your performance to the next level without making the large investment in a new Triathlon bike, you may be wondering how to tailor your road bike for triathlon.
+This can be a great way to optimize your bike for the specific demands of triathlon racing and gain a competitive edge.
 However, there are some important factors to consider when making this conversion, including the implications on bike fit.

 First and foremost, it’s important to understand that a road bike and a triathlon bike are not the same thing.
 Road bikes are designed to be versatile and suitable for a wide range of terrains and riding conditions, including navigating tight corners and riding in a pack.
 Triathlon bikes, on the other hand, are designed specifically for the demands of triathlon racing, which typically take place on relatively flat and straight roads, and prohibits drafting and pack riding.
 As a result, triathlon bikes are typically more aerodynamic and designed to be ridden in an “aero” position, with features such as a more aggressive riding position, additional water bottle and storage capacity, and integrated aerobars.